robinali34/blog_cpp/system-design-interview-summary.md

 permalink: /system-design-interview/
 ---

-# System Design Interview Summary (Google, Meta, Salesforce, Robinhood, ...)
+# System Design Interview Summary

 Use this as a quick checklist and links hub for practice.
 Tailor depth to role level and domain.